Dylan-Thomson/LIRI/README.md

 This function also uses [Moment.js](https://www.npmjs.com/package/moment) in order to format the event dates to MM//DD/YYYY.

+If no band is provided it will display results for Red Hot Chili Peppers.

 ### spotify-this-song
 `node liri.js spotify-this-song <song name>`